DoS and DDoS Glossary of Terms

-Firewalls examines each incoming and outgoing network packet and determines whether to forward it toward its destination, based on a set of predefined security rules.
+Firewalls examine each incoming and outgoing network packet and determine whether to forward it toward its destination, based on a set of predefined security rules.
 Firewalls can be hardware- or software-based and are designed to protect networks against hackers, viruses, worms and other malicious traffic.

 Fragmentation is the division of large packets into smaller ones.
 Fragmentation is primarily used to enable packets larger than an interface’s MTU (Maximum Transmission Unit) to be divided into two or more units that are smaller than the MTU.
 Some DDoS attacks use fragments in bulk floods to consume link bandwidth.
 Learn more in a case study about a DDoS attack that used fragmentation.

 A GET flood is an application layer (Layer 7) DDoS attack method.
 GET requests are used by web applications to make legitimate requests for server resources.
 To conduct a GET flood attack, malicious actors will send a flood of GET requests to a server in an effort to exhaust an application, which would prevent the application from responding to the requests of legitimate users.
 Learn more about HTTP GET floods in this case study.

 Hackers are advanced computer users who use their IT skills to discover and exploit vulnerabilities in electronics, IT systems and computer networks.